pitthecat/bme688_prometheus_exporter/README.md

 # Bosch BME688/BME680 Prometheus exporter

-## This small project is a simple Prometheus exporter for the Bosch BME688/BME680 sensor.
-The exporter outputs temperature, relative humidity and barometric pressure.

 ![Grafana](images/bme688.PNG)
 Grafana dashboard with the BME688 sensor values.

+## Intro

+This small project is a simple Prometheus exporter for the Bosch BME688/BME680 sensor.
+The exporter outputs temperature, relative humidity and barometric pressure.

 ## Prerequisites